ComposiTV/commute/README.md

 ## Building
 You will likely need an Arch Linux build environment.

-Build wvkbd and waterfox-bin from the AUR, and copy them into `mkosi.packages/`
+Build bauh, wvkbd, and waterfox-bin from the AUR, and copy them into `mkosi.packages/`

 Create `mkosi.local.conf` with relevant options for your target system.